 Each of these endocrine glands responds to specific stimuli and releases particular hormones.
-Some glands respond to other hormones, others respond to a signal from the brain, and others wait for other changes in the body before they jump into action.
+Some glands respond to hormones, others respond to a signal from the brain, and others wait for some specific change in the body before they jump into action.

-Growth hormone is secreted from the pituitary gland, and controls growth and development among other processes.
-The pituitary can't decide by itself that it wants to secrete it, and needs a permission slip from the master hypothalamus.
+Growth hormone (the actual, for-real name of a hormone) is secreted from the pituitary gland, and controls growth and development, among other processes.
+The pituitary gland can't decide by itself that it wants to secrete this hormone, and so it needs a permission slip from the hypothalamus.
 When growth hormone is needed, the hypothalamus secretes growth hormone-releasing hormone (don't ask us where they come up with these catchy names), which activates the pituitary to release the actual growth hormone.

-The pituitary also releases prolactin (it stimulates milk production in mammals—notice the words "lactose" and "lactate" kind of hiding in there), and sex hormones including follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
+The pituitary gland also releases prolactin (it stimulates milk production in mammals—notice the word "lactate" kind of hiding in there), and sex hormones, including follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 If you're a girl, these hormones regulate ovulation.
 Guys have them, too, and FSH and LH help them make sperm and testosterone.

-Adrenal glands.
 The adrenal glands rest right on top of the kidneys.
-Like the brain and the kidney, the cortex is the outer part of the adrenal gland, and the medulla is on the inside.
+Like the brain and the kidney, the adrenal glands have two main parts: an inner medulla and an outer cortex.

-The adrenal medulla responds directly to the deer's stress when he hears the hunter and releases neurohormones, like adrenaline.
-These are amino-derived hormones, made from tyrosine.
-By acting at adrenergic (notice the "adren" in adrenal, adrenaline, and adrenergic) receptors at various parts in the body, these hormones activate a "fight or flight" response, which is part of the nervous system.
-They dilate the deer's bronchioles in the lungs so he can suck down more oxygen when he's running for his life.
-These catecholamines, including epinephrine and norepinephrine, also increase his heart rate so his muscles receive more blood (carrying helpful bits of energy) so he can run even faster.
-We'll learn more about these two neurohormones in our later section on the nervous system, so stay tuned.
+The adrenal medulla responds directly to the deer's stress when it hears the hunter and releases neurohormones, like adrenaline.
+These are amino acid-derived hormones, made from tyrosine.
+By acting at adrenergic receptors (notice the "adren" in adrenal, adrenaline, and adrenergic) at various parts in the body, these hormones activate a "fight or flight" response, which is part of the nervous system.
+They dilate the deer's bronchioles in the lungs so it can suck down more oxygen when it's running for its life.
+Its heart rate increases so its muscles receive more blood (carrying helpful bits of energy) and it can run even faster.
+We'll learn more about neurohormones in our later section on the nervous system, so stay tuned.

 The kidneys, heart, and liver are also hormone-releasing organs, but aren't usually grouped with these other endocrine glands.
 That's lucky for you: no test questions on them.

-We'll use the prolactin hormone as an example of this convoluted hormone cascade pathway.
+We'll use the prolactin hormone as an example of how hormone cascade pathways work.
 Prolactin is important in mammary gland development, milk production, and immune function.
-The pituitary gland is responsible for actual prolactin release, but other hormones control the pituitary's ability to secrete it.
+The pituitary gland is responsible for actual prolactin release, but other hormones control the pituitary gland's ability to secrete it.
 It doesn't make much sense for female mammals to be producing milk all the time.
 Waste not; want not (is what these organs would say if they had a mouth).

 A chemical called dopamine that is secreted by the hypothalamus provides the main brake on prolactin release.
-It acts as a trophic hormone, binds to the pituitary, and blocks prolactin synthesis and release.
-Prolactin is a peptide hormone and has to be synthesized before release.
+It acts as a trophic hormone, binds to the pituitary gland, and blocks prolactin synthesis and release.
+Prolactin is a peptide hormone and has to be synthesized in advance.
 That means anything that messes with dopamine concentrations will also affect prolactin.
 Our brains are actually bathed in dopamine, so there's always dopamine around to restrict prolactin release.

 Prolactin Pathway.
-Since females don't always need prolactin, mammals use multiple hormones to regulate its synthesis and secretion.
+Since female mammals don't always need prolactin, they use multiple hormones to regulate its synthesis and secretion.

-If dopamine is always around preventing the pituitary gland from releasing any prolactin, how the heck is a baby calf supposed to get any milk from his mom?
+If dopamine is always around, preventing the pituitary gland from releasing prolactin, how the heck is a baby calf supposed to get any milk from its mom?
 Well, here come a couple more hormones to make that happen.